jf-live/FormatRadio/README.md

 ![project/select-profile.png](project/select-profile.png)

+### Select Origin of Content
+Select if the audio content to process is local or to be downloaded from an online location.
+If "Local" is selected, you will be asked to enter a name for the output folder.

 ### Select Sound Set

+This will show only if "Online" was selected in the previous step.
 The tool lists all configured sample packs with number of samples and the size of the archive (NB: This is the filesize of the WAVs, after conversion the resulting files will likely be half that).

 **Enter the number of the sample pack you want to create:**